KKowalewski24/social-racetrack/README.md

 #### Cascade delete
 * Deleting racetrack also deletes events on this racetrack
 * Deleting event also deletes refPath from members who create event or join
-* Deleting member also deletes events created by him/her

 #### Logical and legal assumptions
 * All legal assumptions are stored in legal-constants.js file
 * Member who creates event also participate in this event and he/she cannot cancel participation
 * Event becomes past exactly one day (24h) before its start datetime
+* Deleting member account is not possible